Third Thai–Lao Friendship Bridge

 The name "Third Thai-Lao Friendship Bridge" was previously also used to refer to the planned bridge from Chiang Khong, Thailand to Houayxay, Laos, but this bridge is now known as the Fourth Thai-Lao Friendship Bridge.

 The bridge was expected to boost tourism and trade by reducing travel and cargo delivery time between the two countries.

 Traffic on the bridge drives on the left, as in Thailand, while traffic in Laos drives on the right; the lane-change is on the Laos side.

+Highway 295 (Thailand)

+Highway 295 is a part of The Third Thai–Lao Friendship Bridge, The highway starts at Chayangkun Road and ends at Highway 13.